dustinsanders/react-obj/README.md

 # react-object
-represent DOM elements as objects in React, alternative to jsx
+Represent DOM elements as objects in React, alternative to jsx

-## Benefits
+## Overview

 #### One templating language
 ```javascript